 1. Print the slide holder.

 - Wall thickness of 0.8mm and layer height <0.2mm is recommended.
 Assuming there are no major defects in your print, this will suffice to support lenses up to 2kg.

 - Recommended infill percentage is 23%.
 With greater wall strengths, it can also be zero.

-- This part (only) absolutely needs support material.
+- For FDM printers, and for the slides to fit, you will have to print with support material.
 Its only a minimal amount at the slide slot, but it's crucial.
-Using Cura, automatic support generation for overhangs >51% will work perfectly.
-With other slicers you might have to try something else.
-Inspect the support material generated by your slicer carefully, because otherwise you might not be able to remove it.
+Using Cura, automatic support generation for overhangs >51% usually works perfectly.
+With other slicers you might have to manually place support material.

 A good basic light can be any focused Cree XM-L flashlight.
 Those are sold from $10 upwards and typically use 18650 batteries.
-Especially suited is the TrustFire X8 (or the UltraFire X8 but the latter has annoying electronics).
-Lights with multiple LEDs (like ThruNite TN30 or Sky Ray King) can give even brighter images, but yield lower efficiency and can cause heat problems.2.
-Lenses
+Especially suited is the TrustFire X8 (or the slightly inferior UltraFire X8).
+Lights with multiple LEDs (like ThruNite TN30 or Sky Ray King) can give even brighter images, but yield lower efficiency and can cause overheat problems.

 Any lens with an f-number of 2.8 or less will work fine, provided there's an adapter for it.
 Slower lenses (f/3.5, f/4, etc.) will work too, but only with significantly reduced brightness and image quality.

-Recommended focal lengths are between 85mm (short range, most affordable) and 200mm (long range, costly).Last words:
+Recommended focal lengths are between 50mm (most powerful, lightweight and affordable) up to 200mm (long range, but costly at f/2.8).